Tektronica/distortion_analyzer/README.md

-A windowing function aims to mitigate the spectral error associated with data discontinuity by tapering the head and tail of the data series to attenuate the effect of the disconinuity.
+A windowing function aims to mitigate the spectral error associated with data discontinuity by tapering the head and tail of the data series to attenuate the effect of the discontinuity.
 In this example, a blackman window was selected since it has greater side lobe attenuation at the cost of wider main lobe width.
 However, the main lobe width is equal to 6/N. That is, at least 6 cycles of the frequency of interest is required